poespas/esp-443-mqtt/README.md

 # esp-443-mqtt
-All the script does is broadcasting all 443Mhz signals into a MQTT server
+All the script does is broadcasting all 443Mhz signals into a MQTT server using an ESP8266.

 ![443Mhz signals](https://i.poespas.me/valuable-flavin.png)